Writing converters¶

 dict[str, int] |

 Legacy field (kept for backwards compatibility).
-The built-in fix-permissions transform now handles permission fixing by scanning K8s manifests and final compose volumes directly. |
+Previously used to track PVC claim → UID mappings for permission fixing.
+The built-in fix-permissions transform now handles this by scanning K8s manifests and final compose volumes directly. |

 ctx.services_by_selector |